yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

   [games-table-component])
 ```

 The above version creates a cursor for each game in the `games-components`.
 The `game-component` in turn creates a cursor for each player.
 This way only the components that actually need updating end up being rendered as the state of the games is updated.
-Let's run the benchmark again to see how much impact this has on performance:
+Let's profile the application again to see how much impact this has on its performance:

 ![Reagent Results](/img/reagent-perf/reagent-cursor.png)

-We can see that this makes a huge difference.
-The performance of the Reagent code using cursors now looks close to the Vue.js version.
+The performance of the Reagent code using cursors now looks similar to that of the Vue.js implementation.
+You can see the entire source for the updated version [here](https://github.com/yogthos/ReagentPerf/tree/reagent-cursors).

 ### Conclusion

-This benchmark shows that ClojureScript with Reagent provides a compelling alternative to JavaScript offerings such as React.js and Vue.js.
+In this post we saw that ClojureScript with Reagent provides a compelling alternative to JavaScript offerings such as React.js and Vue.js.

-Reagent allows writing succinct solutions that perform well out of the box.
-It also provides us with tools to intuitively reason about what parts of the view are updated.
+Reagent allows writing succinct solutions that perform as well as those implemented using native JavaScript libraries.
+It also provides us with tools to intuitively reason about what parts of the view are going to be updated.

-Likewise, we get many benefits for free simply by using ClojureScript.
+Likewise, we get many benefits by simply switching from using JavaScript to ClojureScript.

-We already saw that we didn't need any additional syntax, such as JSX, to represent HTML elements.
-In general, I find ClojureScript to have much less noise than equivalent JavaScript code.
+For example, We already saw that we didn't need any additional syntax, such as JSX, to represent HTML elements.
+Since HTML templates are represented using regular data structures, they follows the same rules as any other code.
+This allows us to transform them just like we would any other data in our project.

-For example, consider the implementation of the `updateGame` function in the original JavaScript version:
+In general, I find ClojureScript to be much more consistent and less noisy than equivalent JavaScript code.
+Consider the implementation of the `updateGame` function in the original JavaScript version:

 ```javascript
 function updateGame(game) {